 Innovation, entrepreneurship, networking and collaboration for shared interests in IP commercialization opportunities

 IIPCC comprises a highly structured network that enables interaction and encourages innovation and commercialization at all levels: local, regional, and international.
-IIPCC is the first global IP think tank.
+IIPCC is the first global IP commercialization “think tank”.
 Moreover, it is not a “charity”, but organizes activities that benefit charitable causes.

-The ability to protect and develop intellectual property (IP) into economic and social prosperity is the core competency for economies, innovators, and enterprises around the world to serve their respective societies.
+The ability to protect and develop intellectual property (IP) from innovation into economic and social prosperity is the core competency for economies, innovators, and enterprises around the world to serve their respective societies.